England World Cup 2022 fixtures: Kick-off times and route to the final

 Semi-finals

-If England reach the semi-finals, they could meet either Spain or Portugal.
-The semi-finals will take place on Tuesday, December 13 and Wednesday, December 14.
+If England reach the semi-finals, they could meet either Morocco or Portugal.
+The semi-finals will take place on Tuesday December 13 and Wednesday December 14.
 England would be playing on the latter date.

 Final